angular/angular/packages/core/src/render3/I18n_ICU.md

  </div>
  ```

-We need to take into account the children following the translation so that we append them at the
-end, after the translated part.
+We need to take into account the children following the translation so that we append them at the end, after the translated part.
 To do that we use instruction of type `Any`.
-We don't really care in
-this case if the node is some text, an element or an expression, we just need an instructions that
-says move it at the end, after the translation.
+We don't really care in this case if the node is some text, an element or an expression, we just need an instructions that says move it at the end, after the translation.

 #### Embedded templates
-A template can contain embedded templates, for example if you use a template directive, we will
-use a template function to generate the content of that element.
+A template can contain embedded templates, for example if a template directive is present, a child template function is used to generate the content of that element.

-If you have the following template:
+Give the following template:
 ```html
 <ul i18n>
   <li *ngFor="let item of items">value: {{item}}</li>
 </ul>
 ```

-You will have the following template function:
+The following template function is generated:
 ```typescript
 template: (rf: RenderFlags, myApp: MyApp) => {
   if (rf & RenderFlags.Create) {